Pylons/deform/contributing.md

 #### Selenium

-Selenium is installed automatically by tox via `pip install -e .["testing"]`.
+Selenium is installed automatically by tox via `pip install -e ".[dev]"`.

 ### Testing on Chrome or Chromium